pyca/cryptography/docs/hazmat/primitives/twofactor.rst

 ~~~~~~~~~~~~~~~~

 The provisioning URI of HOTP and TOTP is not actual the part of RFC 4226 and
-RFC 6238, but a `spec of Google Authenticator <http://git.io/vkvvY>`_.
-It is
+RFC 6238, but a `spec of Google Authenticator`_.
+It is widely supported by web
-widely supported by web sites and mobile applications which are using
+sites and mobile applications which are using Two-Factor authentication.
-Two-Factor authentication.

 For generating a provisioning URI, you could use the ``get_provisioning_uri``
 method of HOTP/TOTP instances.